They're moving! Plus, William gives up a very important role...

 I look forward to coming here every day, whether it’s 5:30am or going to bed at 2am.
 The shift work is exciting… And the fact that I love working in a team.
 That’s something that my other job doesn’t necessarily do.

 Not only does the job provide William with a worthy cause to work towards on a weekly basis, but it allows him to spend more time with his family out of the spotlight.
 In addition, it also offers him a slice or normality.
 “When I put my air ambulance hat on, and I come here and I fly, I’m one of the team,” says William.

-The reason for leaving his flying duties behind is Prince William is set to take on more of the Queen’s responsibilities and duties from April.
-Her Majesty will be stepping down as patron of more than 20 national organisations, following her 90th birthday last year.
+The reason for leaving his flying duties behind is Prince William is set to take on more of the Queen’s and the Duke of Edinburgh’s responsibilities and duties from April.
+The Duke of Edinburgh is retiring from public life and official duties on August 2nd.
+Her Majesty has begun stepping down as patron of more than 20 national organisations following her 90th birthday last year.

 Currently, Prince William’s royal duties have been scaled back due to his role as a pilot.
 William works around 80 hours a month with the charity, with shift patterns usually working out at four days on, four days off.
 CAA rules dictate that 800 hours is the maximum flying time in a 12-month period.

 In addition to his work with the charity, last year William spent 80 days on official royal engagements.
 In comparison, Prince Philip, 95, carried out official meetings and visits on 110 days of the year.
 Prince Charles spent 139 days on public engagements.
 The Duchess of Cambridge will also be increasing her royal workload.
 Kensington Palace revealed, “Their Royal Highnesses are keen to continue to increase their official work on behalf of The Queen and for the charities and causes they support.”